isabella232/bas-style-kit/README.md

  where `XXX` is [your public key fingerprint](https://gist.github.com/felnne/596d2bf11842a0cf64d6) - used by Terraform
 * An `AWS_ACCESS_KEY_ID` environment variable set to your AWS access key ID, and both `AWS_ACCESS_KEY_SECRET` and `AWS_SECRET_ACCESS_KEY` environment variables set to your AWS Access Key [2]
-* Suitable permissions within AWS to manage S3 buckets and to manage CloudFront distributions
+* Suitable permissions within AWS to manage S3 buckets and CloudFront distributions
 * Suitable permissions within [SemaphoreCI](https://semaphoreci.com) to create projects under the `antarctica` organisation [3]
 * Ansible Vault password file [4]